-The best health insurance provider is a personal preference.
+The right health insurance provider is a personal preference.
 Many people have different preferences.
 For some it’s the cheapest cost, and for others it’s the least out-of-pocket costs.

-Quick Health can help you find the best provider and plan for your unique case.
+Quick Health can help you find the right provider and plan for your case.

 The lowest deductible is usually $500 for the most premium health plans.
 In some states there are $0 deductible plans, but they can be very expense, and may outweigh the added costs involved.